- First Name

 - us foreign policy, latin america, transitional justice, international relations, southern cone, human rights, dirty wars, US-Latin American relations

 - Additional Contact Information

 My work studies the history of human rights, transnational networks, Latin America, and international relations.
 In my book manuscript, “Of Light and Struggle” inUruguay: Contesting the International History of Human Rights, I explore the origins and evolution of human rights discourse in Uruguay, particularly during its transition back to democratic rule.
 The research addresses issues of transitional justice, the rise of the transnational human rights movement, and the shifting terrain of human rights in the 1970s and 1980s.

 I have worked at various NGOs including the International Center for Transitional Justice, the New Media Advocacy Project, and Public Action Research.
 I am currently a country specialist for Amnesty International’s Southern Cone co-Group and an analyst at Freedom House.
-I was a Fulbright Scholar in Uruguay and have been published in Diplomacy & Statecraft, the Journal of Iberian and Latin American Studies, Foreign Policy, NACLA, Upside Down World, Latin Correspondent and has contributed chapters to various edited volumes.
+I was a Fulbright Scholar in Uruguay and have been published in Diplomacy & Statecraft, the Journal of Iberian and Latin American Studies, the Washington Post, the Philadelphia Inquirer, Foreign Policy, NACLA, Upside Down World, Latin Correspondent and has contributed chapters to various edited volumes.
 I hold a PhD in History from the University of Wisconsin-Madison.

 - Recent Publications